 Monitoring the work of the European Union

-We monitor the work of the European Union mostly by examining the legislative work of the European Parliament, and making sure that LGBT issues are included in the various reports, amendments and resolutions the Parliament works on.
+We monitor the work of the European Union mostly by examining the legislative work of the European Parliament, and making sure that LGBTI issues are included in the various reports, amendments and resolutions the Parliament works on.
 (See Parliamentary work)

-Monitoring the rights of LGBT people
+Monitoring the rights of LGBTI people

-The Intergroup also regularly reminds other countries of their duty to protect LGBT people’s rights, such as in EU candidate countries, countries in the European Neighbourhood Policy, or third countries such as African, Caribbean and Pacific (ACP) States.
+The Intergroup also regularly reminds other countries of their duty to protect LGBTI people’s rights, such as in EU candidate countries, countries in the European Neighbourhood Policy, or third countries such as African, Caribbean and Pacific (ACP) States.